oofnikj/docker-openwrt/README.md

 ## Configure

-Configuration is performed using a config file, `.env`.
+Configuration is performed using a config file, `openwrt.conf`.
 Values read from this file at runtime are used to generate OpenWRT format config files.

 To add or change a configuration, modify the config templates in `etc/config/<section>.tpl`.